 Click click click – is your Ender 3 extruder making skipping, clicking, or grinding sounds?
 A skipping extruder is one of the most frustrating sounds to hear from your 3d printer and the Ender 3 is far from immune.

-To fix a clicking/grinding/skipping extruder, look for blockages, poor tension, cracked extruder arms, or too high print speeds.
+To fix a clicking/grinding/skipping extruder, look for blockages, poor extruder tension, a cracked extruder arm, poor bed leveling, or too high print speeds.

 Let’s dig in.

 A skipping extruder is a sign that the 3D printer is trying to push filament through the nozzle but it is not flowing for some reason.

 Like any diagnosis, the goal is to figure out why filament isn’t flowing by working step-by-step from the easiest-to-solve issue on down.

 So, we’ll start with easy solutions and progress to more difficult ones.

 These plastic extruder tensioner arms are notorious for cracking and usually crack on the underside where you can’t see them.

 If your tensioner arm is cracked it won’t be able to put enough tension on your filament.

 If you’re hearing more of a grinding sound, are experiencing under extrusion, or see filament shavings then this is the best place to start.
 Pull the extruder arm off and check underneath for cracks.

 Or just use this chance to upgrade to a better extruder.